purvik6062/VerifyForRole/README.md

+# VC GATED BOT

 # This is a template for creating your own VC Gated Dapp

 This template spins up a dapp that is

 - ✅ Built with the popular [React JS](https://react.dev/) library
 - ✅ VC Gated with a [Polygon ID KYCAgeCredential](https://oceans404.notion.site/How-to-get-a-KYCAgeCredential-Verifiable-Credential-f3d34e7c98ec4147b6b2fae79066c4f6?pvs=4)
 - ✅ Fully connected with to all EVM chains including Polygon zkEVM Testnet and Polygon Mumbai Testnet [RainbowKit Wallet](https://www.rainbowkit.com/)
 - ✅ Beautifully styled with configurable components and icons from the [Chakra UI](https://chakra-ui.com/docs/components) library
 - ✅ Ready to interact with any smart contract thanks to working read and write examples from a Polygon zkEVM Testnet demo smart contract with [wagmi hooks](https://wagmi.sh/)

 Use this template as a base to bootstrap a Polygon hackathon project **FAST** 🏃🏻‍♀️ so you can focus on your dapp's business logic & building the value layer of the internet. 🚀